samuelakason/wss/README.md

 # wss
- This app manages a company's new and existing services and shows them to the clients on a view only page
+ This app manages a company's new and existing services and displays them to clients on a read only page